 The main challenge for me is trying to be in multiple locations and juggle many hats at once…but I don’t know any Mum/Scientist/PM/Leader who has totally figured that out!

-What do you like about life in KPC?
+What do you like about life at KPC International?

 No two days are the same at KPC and one never knows what next adventure could be around the corner.
 As a scientist, working with engineers is wonderful.
 They have a “just do it” mindset that is a great asset to a project team, but it’s the combination of scientific thinking and engineer practicality that makes for success in starting up a facility.